joehalloran/Java-Quiz-Coursework/Report.md

 ### 2.1     Alternative strategy for processing question and answer data

-The additional code to allow for any number of questions or answers obfuscates some of the code and uses additional data structures in a clunky way (e.g. `Stack` in `FileHandler.readFile()` method).
+The additional functionality (to allow for any number of questions or answers) obfuscates some of the code and uses additional data structures in a clunky way (e.g. `Stack` in `FileHandler.readFile()` method).

 This could have been avoided if question and answer data was handled in a more sophisticated way.
-This could include.
+This could include:
 * Use of an `List` or `ArrayList`.
     * These dynamic data structures may be better able to cope with varying data sizes.
     * These was beyond the scope of the course and I am not sure exactly how to implement these.